 On the extremely hot day when Mary Jo Barnes caught fire, she and Chet had boated over to the place of a man they knew with a well.
 They had made arrangements to obtain drinking water from this well regularly, and after filling up a load of glass bottles, they headed back home with them in the bottom of the boat, around Mary Jo’s feet.
 When they reached their dock, she stood up and started handing the bottles out to Chet.
 She kept saying she smelled something burning, and he kept saying no she didn’t.
 But she insisted, and then she yelled, “It’s me!”
 The sun shining through the water jugs had set her tennis shoes on fire.
 She had to dunk each of her feet, in turn, over the side.

-In 1959, when my father leased our plot from the Corps of Engineers for fifty dollars a year, the woods were full of bears, foxes, and mountain goats.
+In 1959, when my father leased our plot from Georgia Power for fifty dollars a year, the woods were full of bears, foxes, and mountain goats.
 We could often watch a deer or an enormous snake swim from cove to cove as we ate breakfast on our screened porch.
 A toad would hop out from under the cabin’s front stoop whenever we arrived for the weekend.
 Or else Mother would say, “Well, I wonder where our old toad is?”
 By 1981, she and Daddy and Chipper were gone.
 Susan and I had moved up North.
 The lake house passed out of the family.

 The other day I looked the property up on Google Earth.
 Where our cabin had been looks like a defense compound.
 Is that round thing a helipad?
 A covered swimming pool?
 At least a patio.
 A patio!
 Lots of podlike dark-green roofs.
 I’ll bet acorns don’t bounce off of those the way they did off our tin one.
 Good thing my kids and their cousins had a chance to be under that roof.